srl-labs/containerlab/docs/manual/codespaces.md

 ---
 status: new
+comments: true
 ---

 # Containerlab labs in Codespaces

 The best labs are the labs that you can run anywhere, anytime, with a single click and preferrably for free.

 Containerlab commoditized the labbing experience by providing a simple and easy to use tool to create and manage network topologies.
-But still you have to have a machine to run it on.
+But still you have to think a machine to run the lab on.
 Or, rather, you **had**.

-We started to ship containerlab in a [Dev Container][devcontainers-doc][^1] package that allows you to run containerlab in a [GitHub Codespaces][codespaces-doc] for free[^2] and this unlocks a whole new level of flexibility and convenience for the users.
+We started to ship a [Dev Container][devcontainers-doc][^1] package for Containerlab that allows you to run containerlab-based labs in a [GitHub Codespaces][codespaces-doc] for free[^2] unlocking a whole new level of flexibility and convenience for users.

 ## Labs in Codespaces